Scale customer reach and grow sales with AskHandle chatbot

 5. Transpose

-The transpose of a matrix is achieved by flipping the matrix over its diagonal, turning rows into columns and columns into rows.
+The transpose of a matrix is found by switching its rows and columns.

 $$\text{Transpose of } \begin{pmatrix} a & b \\ c & d \end{pmatrix} = \begin{pmatrix} a & c \\ b & d \end{pmatrix}$$